Hausdorff dimension of union of lines that cover a curve: Introduction

 In 1952 R.~O.~Davies \cite{Da52} proved that any subset $A$ of the plane can be covered by a collection of lines such that the union of the lines has the same Lebesgue measure as $A$.
 Clearly, we cannot expect the same for Hausdorff dimension but for a given set $A$ of the plane or more generally of $\R^n$ it is natural to ask how small the Hausdorff dimension of a set can be that contains lines through every point of $A$.
 If $A$ itself is a line or union of lines then the answer is trivial but in this case we can require that we cover $A$ with lines that intersect $A$ in small sets.
 So one can ask for example the following two variants.

 \begin{problem} Fix $A\su\R^n$.
-How small the Hausdorff dimension of $B$ can be if for every $x\in A$ the set $B$ contains a line $l$ such that (variant 1) $l \cap A$ is a singleton / (variant 2) $l\not\subset A$? \end{problem}
+How small the Hausdorff dimension of $B$ can be if for every $x\in A$ the set $B$ contains a line $l$ through $x$ such that (variant 1) $l \cap A$ is a singleton / (variant 2) $l\not\subset A$? \end{problem}

 If $A$ is an $(n-1)$-dimensional hyperplane then the two variants are clearly the same and in this case Problem~\ref{p:general} turns out to be closely related to the Kakeya conjecture, which states that any Borel set in $\R^n$ that contains a unit line segment in every direction must have Hausdorff dimension $n$.
 Using a projective map one can easily show as in the proof of \cite[Theorem 1.2]{Ke} (see also \cite[Theorem 11.15]{Ma15}) that the Kakeya conjecture would imply that the answer to Problem~\ref{p:general} is $n$ when $A$ is a hyperplane, and conversely, if the answer to Problem~\ref{p:general} is $n$ for a hyperplane then every set that contains lines in every direction must have Hausdorff dimension $n$.
-Since in the plane Kakeya conjecture was proved by Davies \cite{Da71} we get that if $n=2$ and $A$ is a line then the answer to Problem~\ref{p:general} is $2$.
-Recently, L.~Venieri \cite[Theorem 9.2]{LV} proved the following more general result. \begin{theorem}(Venieri) Let $f:\R^{n-1}\to\R$ be a differentiable Lipschitz function and let $A$ be a subset of the graph of $f$ with Hausdorff dimension $n-1$.
-Let $B\su\R^n$ be a set such that for every $x\in A$ the set $B$ contains a line $l$ through $x$ such that $l$ is not in the tangent hyperplane of $f$ at $x$.
-Then the Hausdorff dimension of $B$ is at least $\frac{n+2}{2}$. \end{theorem} In fact, Venieri proved an even more general result that also applies for Lipschitz functions which are not differentiable everywhere if tangent hyperplanes are replaced by the so called approximate tangent hyperplanes, and in her result instead of $l\su B$ it is enough to assume that $B\cap l$ contains a line segment.
+The Kakeya conjecture is open for $n\ge 3$, only partial results are known.
+For $n=3$ the best lower bound for the Hausdorff dimension is $5/2+\varepsilon$ for some small constant $\varepsilon>0$ by a recent result of Katz and Zahl \cite{KZ}, the best known lower bound for general $n$ is $(2-\sqrt 2)(n-4)+3$, proved in 2002 by Katz and Tao \cite{KT}.
+Since in the plane Kakeya conjecture was proved by Davies \cite{Da71}, the above argument gives that if $n=2$ and $A$ is a line then the answer to Problem~\ref{p:general} is $2$.
+Recently, L.~Venieri \cite[Theorem 9.2]{LV} proved the following more general result. \begin{theorem}(Venieri) Let $f:\R^{n-1}\to\R$ be a Lipschitz function and let $A$ be a subset of the graph of $f$ with positive $n-1$-dimensional Hausdorff measure.
+Let $B\su\R^n$ be a set such that for every $x\in A$ the set $B$ contains a line $\ell_x$ through $x$, and at those $x$, where $f$ has a tangent hyperplane $T_x$, $\ell_x\not\subset T_x$.
+Then the Hausdorff dimension of $B$ is at least $\frac{n+2}{2}$. \end{theorem} In fact, Venieri proved an even more general result for rectifiable sets and approximate tangent planes and in her result instead of $l\su B$ it is enough to assume that $B\cap l$ contains a line segment.
+This is also related to the so called Nikodym sets, which are Lebesuge measure zero subsets of $\R^n$ such that through every point of $\R^n$ there exists a line through $x$ whose intersection with the set contains a unit segment.
+The Hausdorff dimension of the Nikodym sets are also conjectured to be $n$ and this conjecture would follow from the Kakeya conjecture by the above mentioned argument.